 Roasting drumsticks is so easy.
-They are easy to handle, no cutting, deboning, or chopping involved, they only need a short time in the oven and are so amazingly versatile, there is so much you can do with them.
+They are easy to handle, there is no cutting, deboning, or chopping involved, they only need a short time in the oven, and they are so amazingly versatile; there is so much you can do with them.

-There are endless marinade variations, you can add a bit more of this or that, whatever you happen to have and to like, you can make them sweet or sour, spicy or salty, really whatever you like.
-Just using salt, pepper, and some ground paprika powder will still make sure that dinner would be delicious anytime.
+There are endless marinade variations; you can add a bit more of this or that, whatever you happen to have and to like; you can make them sweet or sour, spicy or salty, really whatever you like.
+Just using salt, pepper, and some ground paprika powder will still make sure that dinner will be delicious anytime.

 Honey soy sauce marinade

 All you need are a few cheap and tasty ingredients:

 - Hot chili paste: I've already used Sriracha, Gochujang paste, or simple hot chili sauce from a bottle.

 - Sweet paprika powder

 - Lemon juice

 - Salt and pepper